rebelwarrior/numenera/ninth_world.md

 Secret: There is a town with a hidden side, a hidden Rarrow.
 Government: Weak Monarchy.

-> _"Iscobal is a land tearing itself apart from within."_ – Numenera Discovery, p.
-153.
+> _"Iscobal is a land tearing itself apart from within."_ – Numenera Discovery (p.
+153).

 9) Iscobal: (_Fantasy France_)
 {:.subtitle.is-5.mt-5}